-Brig.
+Lt.
 Gen. Cropsey was commissioned through the U.S. Air Force Academy in 1995.
-He held key engineering, acquisition, and sustainment positions on Air Force conventional and nuclear weapon systems and National Reconnaissance Office space systems; served on the Office of the Secretary of Defense staff for systems engineering; and led at the squadron, group and wing levels as a Materiel Leader and Senior Materiel Leader.
-Brig.
+He held key engineering, acquisition and sustainment positions on Air Force conventional and nuclear weapon systems and National Reconnaissance Office space systems; served on the Office of the Secretary of Defense staff for systems engineering; and led at the squadron, group and wing levels as a Materiel Leader and Senior Materiel Leader.
+Lt.
 Gen. Cropsey's joint experience also includes three years at the European Command Plans and Operations Center in Stuttgart, Germany, where he served as a Space Operations Planner and Executive Officer to the Director of Operations.

 EDUCATION

-1995 Bachelor of Science, Engineering Mechanics, Distinguished Graduate, U.S. Air Force Academy, Colorado Springs, Colo.
+1995 Distinguished Graduate, Bachelor of Science, Engineering Mechanics, U.S. Air Force Academy, Colorado Springs, Colo.

-2001 Squadron Officer School, Distinguished Graduate, Maxwell Air Force Base, Ala.
+2001 Distinguished Graduate, Squadron Officer School, Maxwell Air Force Base, Ala.

 2005 Legislative Studies Program, Georgetown University, Washington, D.C.